nola-a/okgit/README.md

 ```
 ![Scheme](images/conflict3.png)

-It is worth noting that no merge commit was generated but the commit C4 was replaced by the commit C4'.
-That is, the commit C4 was turned into C4' in order to be added on top of C3 (C4 was on top of C2)
+Unlike the merging strategy, rebasing rewrites the current history putting on top our commit.
+The previously introduced commit will be rehashed, resulting in a history change.

 ### Item 8: a dry run approach to git merge
-Sometimes you want to try a merge but without actually make it.
-To do that one strategy is created temporary branch and try it, in this case if this branch is already pushed we can ask for help to other IC without any risk
+Sometimes you would want to check on the side effects of a merge, without actually making it.
+This could be achieved by creating a temporary branch and merging it for testing purpose only.
+Whenever you push this branch remotely, you could share it with other ICs.

 Suppose the target branch is develop and the feature branch is feature1